gonamazing/pexamples/README.md

 user  0m6.438s
 sys   0m1.050s
 ```

+- Given the results above and without any further optimizations, the ratio of seconds to images processed seems to be about .5.
+Naively extrapolating this based on the very small number of samples above for 1 billion images comes out to ~16 years.
+Clearly some optimizations and possibly more hardware are needed to handle input of that scale.

 # TODOS and Improvements
 - Thread network requests so they can be parallelized.
 - Use virtualization, cgroups, or some other mechanism to simulate target hardware described in problem statement.